lehoangan2906/pedsim_ros2/README.md

 ```
 ros2 launch pedsim_gazebo_plugin gazebo_tb3_house_demo_launch.py
 ```

+### My modification

+- I have modify this project to use both the turtlebot3 burger and waffle models.
+As well as replaced the default depth camera for the robot from Intel RealSense R200 to Intel RealSense D415 (Installation Instruction: https://github.com/IntelRealSense/realsense-ros/tree/ros2-master?tab=readme-ov-file#installation-on-ubuntu)

+- To use my modified robot, refer to https://github.com/lehoangan2906/nav2_bringup.
+As the pedsim_ros2 project has dependencies on this repository.

 ### Licence
 The core `libpedsim` is licensed under LGPL.
 The ROS integration and extensions are licensed under BSD.